Hit and Run Settlements

-If you got in a car accident and fled the scene, you may be wondering about your legal rights.
-Or, if you were hit by a hit and run driver, you also will have many legal questions.
+If you were the victim of a hit and run accident, you may be wondering about your legal rights and what hit and run compensation can look like.
 This article describes the critical legal factors to understand in these types of accidents, personal injury settlement information, as well as possible defenses.

 Hit and Run Overview